Decoupling AMR & Light AGV Networks:

 1. Communication Backbone Decoupling

 Mount the routing node high for optimal signal.
-Using 802.11r and 4G failover ensures zero TCP drops across massive warehouses and AP nodes.
+Using 802.11r for fast Wi-Fi handoffs—backed by Smart 4G LTE Failoverr—ensures zero TCP drops across massive warehouses even if the 2.4G spectrum gets congested.

 2. Edge Bridging for Ground Protocols